open-telemetry/opentelemetry-java/README.md

 ## Project Status

-Please refer to [OpenTelemetry Instrumentation for Java][otel-instrumentation-java].
+See [OpenTelemetry Instrumentation for Java][otel-instrumentation-java].

 ## Getting Started